Harrogate Gasworks Railway: History

-A company to provide gas for Harrogate was formed in 1845, gaining an Act of Parliament in 1846, with the gasworks being built in the same year as the act was granted.
+A company to provide gas for Harrogate was formed in 1845, gaining an act of Parliament, the following year, the Harrogate Gas Act 1846 (9 & 10 Vict. c. xl), with the gasworks being built in the same year as the act was granted.
 Until 1880, coal was transported by road from coal depot, some 3 mi away, but then a specially-built loading dock at Bilton was opened for gas works traffic only.
 Bilton Junction was where the Leeds Northern route north of Starbeck was joined by the 1862 curve from railway station.
 Due to the complaints from the local population regarding damage to the roads caused by the transport of coal from Bilton Junction to the gasworks, and the noise and pollution from the steam-powered road vehicles, a railway was built between 1907 and 1908 by the gas company.
 Requests to the North Eastern Railway to build a standard-gauge line were refused, and the cost of relocating the gas works to Bilton was prohibitive, so the company built a narrow-gauge railway.
 The directors of the gas company petitioned the shareholders to raise £20,000 for a railway capable of carrying 100,000 tons of coal per year.
 The new facilities at Bilton junction allowed for inward coal traffic for New Park works to be loaded onto purpose-built bogie hopper wagons on the narrow gauge line using gravity.
 It was expected to take only two minutes to transfer the load into four wagons; in general only two were in use at any one time.
 By-products from New Park (tar and ammoniacal liquor), were transported to Bilton and discharged by gravity from the narrow-gauge tank wagons on an elevated dock into their standard-gauge counterparts.